deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 }
 ```

-Once you do the above changes and try to delete by clicking on `cross-button`.
+Once you do the above changes and try to delete by clicking on **cross-button**.
 You will see no change in UI.
-By code, it should turn the element `color to red`.
+By code, it should turn the element **color to red**.
 So what could be the reason for that?

-#### Answer: Hydrate
+**Answer:** Hydrate

-Since we are using `ReactDomServer.renderToString` the library which converts react app to string.
+Since we are using `ReactDomServer.renderToString` the library which converts **React app** to string.
 So we lose all JS capabilities.
 To re-enable react js on the client-side.
 For that React provides you Hydrate module(API).
 This hydrate API re-enable the react feature on the client-side again.
-This makes our app `Isomorphic app`.
+This makes our app **Isomorphic app**.
 More: [Hydrate](https://reactjs.org/docs/react-dom.html#hydrate)

-Adding hydrate is a tough task.
-But Awsome Deno shines well here too.
+Adding hydrate is a tough task to do.
+But Awesome Deno shines well here too.
 Deno provides Bundle API to convert a script to js.
 We will use `Deno.bundle` to create hydrate js for the client-side.

 **Create a new file `client.tsx` and add below codes:**